Srekel/the-debuginator/README.md

 It's conceptually based on the debug menu I wrote at Fatshark for **Warhammer: End Times – Vermintide**, where it was - and still is! - used extensively by everyone.
 Quote by one of the game designers during the Christmas party: *"The debug menu saved man-years for us"*.
 He was drunk.
 But not wrong.

-The API is designed to have  *just the right amount* of responsibilities.
+The API is designed to have what I think is *just the right amount* of responsibilities.
 The application reads input and uses that to control the menu, and the menu sends back what it wants the application to draw.

 It's nearly feature complete now - unless someone has any cool requests - and as far as I know, bug free.